Karthik-Sarvan/Luna_Voice/CONTRIBUTING.md

 # Contributing to [LUNA]

-Thank you for your interest in contributing to [LUNA]!
+Thank you for your interest in contributing to LUNA!
 We appreciate your help in making our project better.
 Please follow the guidelines below to ensure a smooth contribution process.

 ## Table of Contents